Best sewing machine brands

 Discover how Toyota sewing machines compare with brands such as Brother, Janome and Singer, based on our survey of owners.

-We've surveyed more than 2,000 sewing machine owners to find out how Toyota's customers rate their sewing machines on factors including build quality, value for money and durability.
-Our scores show how Toyota compares with rival sewing machine manufacturers such as Brother, Janome and Singer.
+We surveyed more than 900 sewing machine owners in September 2017 to find out how Toyota's customers rate their machines on factors including build quality, value for money and durability.
+Our scores show how Toyota compares with rival manufacturers such as Brother, Janome and Singer.

 Japanese brand Toyota started making sewing machines a full 13 years before it started manufacturing cars.
-It's today a major worldwide manufacturer of competitively priced sewing and embroidery machines.
-Models range from those suitable for beginners to high-specification semi-professional embroidery machines and quilting machines.
+Today it's a major worldwide manufacturer of competitively priced sewing and embroidery machines.
+Models range from those suitable for beginners to high-specification semi-professional machines for embroidery and quilting.

 Toyota sewing machines and prices

 Toyota has a range of sewing machines that are suitable for different projects.
-The Designs for Living range contains sewing machines for three levels of ability, while the Jeans, Super Jeans and Quiltmaster ranges are designed for specific types of sewing project.
+The Designs for Living range includes machines for three levels of ability, while the Jeans, Super Jeans and Quiltmaster ranges are designed for specific types of sewing projects.

 Toyota sewing machine ranges

-The Designs for Living range contains Toyota's Classic (£99), Comfort (£139) and Expert (£169) sewing machines, which target customers of different abilities and experience.
-You can perform free-motion embroidery on all three, but you'll need one of the more advanced models if you want to be able to change the stitch length.
+The Designs for Living range includes Toyota's Classic (£99), Comfort (£119) and Expert (£139) sewing machines, which target customers of different abilities and experience.
+You can do free-motion embroidery on all three, but you'll need one of the more advanced models if you want to be able to change the stitch length.

-Sewing machines in Toyota's Jeans and Super Jeans ranges are designed for sewing heavy fabrics, and start at less than £100.
+Sewing machines in Toyota's Jeans and Super Jeans ranges are designed for sewing heavy fabrics such as denim, and start at less than £100.